thentnucyborg/CyborgRobot/src/behavior3editor/README.md

 **Behavior3 Editor** is the official visual editor for the **Behavior3** libraries.
 It can be accessed online or you can download it to have handle local projects.

+## Usage

+During development you can run the editor in a web browser with automatically building and reloading:

+    gulp serve

+which will run a web server hosted on `http://127.0.0.1:8000`.

+When building final version, run:

+    gulp dist

 ## Why Behavior3 Editor?

 Why should you use b3editor?
 What is different from other editors?
 Can it compete against commercial alternatives? - Well, check it out some characteristics of Behavior3 Editor: